emiliohernand/emiliohernand.github.io/_projects/2.5-hbar/index.md

 Develop simulation tools to investigate how substrate geometry influences HBAR resonance behavior and identify device dimensions that improve mode confinement while maintaining practical operating frequencies.

 ## Background
 After establishing an automated method for identifying HBAR modes, the next step was to determine how device geometry affects their performance.
-Two geometric design parameters define the dome:
+Assuming the material properties of the sapphire substrate are held constant, two geometric design parameters become key in defining wave propagation:
 - Aperture (a) – the half-width of the domed region
 - Sag (sag) – the height of the dome above the substrate